Aims & Strategy

 The SPCR aims to

-- Improve PPI&E reporting, and review the process of monitoring PPI&E in the SPCR
+- Improve patient and public involvement and engagement (PPI&E) reporting, and review the process of monitoring PPI&E in the SPCR

-- Promote involvement and engagement through shared learning and dissemination of key resources
+- Promote both involvement and engagement through shared learning and dissemination of key resources

 - Monitor Diversity in PPI panels across SPCR

-- Review PPI capacity within the organisation of the SPCR
+- Review PPI&E capacity within the organisation of the SPCR

 - Collaborate with other NIHR infrastructures to co-ordinate activities